-Normally, this is a rant to my son as he hammers away on his drum kit.
-But it is a sentiment being echoed throughout the US oil industry to global producers who have so far at least, no intention to keep the volume down – of oil production of course.
+Typically, this is a rant to my son as he hammers away on his drum kit.
+But it is a sentiment echoed throughout the US oil industry to global producers who have so far at least, no intention to keep the volume down – of oil production, of course.

-Saudi oil minister Ali al-Naimi told America’s oilmen at a meeting in Houston this week to… “lower costs, borrow cash or liquidate. it sounds harsh, and unfortunately, it is, but it is the most efficient way to rebalance markets”.
+Saudi oil minister Ali al-Naimi said America’s oilmen at a meeting in Houston this week to “lower costs, borrow cash or liquidate.
+It sounds harsh, and unfortunately, it is, but it is the most efficient way to rebalance markets”.

-With the banks heavily exposed and production costs already drastically cut, there may be very little option left than to close up shop.
+With the banks heavily exposed and production costs already drastically cut, there may be minimal options left than to close up shop.

 But today is a new day, the banks which are carrying a good deal of this exposure can stop and mop their brows after confirmation of a meeting next month between Saudi Arabia, Russia, Qatar, and Venezuela oil ministers to stabilize the market and hopefully keep the volume down, speculation of production cuts caused a rally in early trading.

 It will be interesting to see, with a global economy still sluggish, how far any production cuts will drive prices and whether it will happen soon enough to stave off a wave of closures throughout the US oil industry.
 What we do know is that the low price party won’t last forever, and today’s rally may indeed herald the start of a steady climb back to oil in the $70-$80 range.